Daftscientist/LittleWings/README.md

 ### Security

 The WebSocket endpoint is protected by a custom `protected_route` decorator that checks for an `Authorization` header.
-Ensure to implement your token validation logic in `authentication.py`.
+Ensure to provide this in your request.

 ## Contributing